FeesWizard

 AvaTrade Review 2026

-AvaTrade is an established, multi-regulated CFD and forex broker known for fixed spreads and a beginner-friendly app.
+AvaTrade is an established, multi-regulated CFD and forex broker known for its platform choice and beginner-friendly app.
 It is CFD-only — you trade leveraged contracts on price rather than owning real shares — so it suits traders, not long-term investors.
 Costs sit in the spread, but the quarterly inactivity fee and annual administration fee deserve attention.

-AvaTrade is a capable, well-regulated CFD and forex broker with fixed spreads — but it is for trading, not investing, and its dormancy fees punish inactive accounts.
+AvaTrade is a capable, well-regulated CFD and forex broker with a broad platform line-up — but it is for trading, not investing, and its dormancy fees punish inactive accounts.

 Fees